PureMintSoftware/Proportional-Image-Resizer/README.md

 You have a folder called "Cat Memes", and the images are a mix of portrait, landscape, square etc.
 You want to resize them (whether up or down) so that their longest sides all become 1000 pixels, whilst maintaining their original proportionality.

-A 2000 x 1000 (Landscape Image) will become 1000 x 500 (Scaled Down).
+A 2000 x 1000 (Landscape Image) will become 1000 x 500 ...
+Scaled Down.
-A 300 x 400 (Portrait Image) will become 1000 x 750 (Scaled Up).
+A 300 x 400 (Portrait Image) will become 1000 x 750 ...
+Scaled Up.
-A 1583 x 1583 (Square Image) will become 1000 x 1000 (Scaled Down).
+A 1583 x 1583 (Square Image) will become 1000 x 1000 ...
+Scaled Down.
-A 500 x 1000 (Portrait Image) will remain 500 x 1000 (No Scaling Required).
+A 500 x 1000 (Portrait Image) will remain 500 x 1000 ...
+No Scaling Required.

 Required Libraries
 ------------------

-It just requires Pillow.
-OS and Tkinter should already be installed in any Python installation.
+It just requires Pillow, because OS and Tkinter should already be installed in any Python installation.
 Just type the line below into your Windows Terminal in the usual way, after typing "CMD" into the Start Menu :)

 >pip install pillow tk